nekromant/fastbootd/README.md

 OpenWRT box.

-Unfortunately android's fastboot utility is a huge pile of smoking crap that can't be built outside anroid buidsystem.
+Unfortunately android's fastboot utility is a huge pile of smoking crap that can't be built outside android buidsystem.
 Moreover, original fastboot has a whole load of weird dependencies and strange modes.
+Now try to integrate that into OpenWRT's package system!

 Srsly, people at google, if you're reading this - google the words "KISS" and "unix-way".